 Why aren’t more buyers buying?
 Do you know why your well-executed sales outreach programs – salesperson, social media, digital media, marketing – don’t elicit more closed sales?

 DO YOU WANT TO SELL?
 OR HAVE SOMEONE BUY?

 You’re not closing more because you’re messages target a restricted audience, those who have already

-We forget that a buying decision is primarily a change management problem, not a solution choice issue (Indeed, the last thing buyers want is to buy anything.
+We forget that a buying decision is first a change management problem, before it’s a solution choice issue (Indeed, the last thing buyers want is to buy anything.
 Literally: the last thing.).
 By acting as if selling causes buying, we disregard the internal, private, idiosyncratic, systemic change management work buyers must do before they’ve got their ducks in a row and are ready; until then, they can’t buy regardless of their need or the efficacy of your solution.
 You don’t buy a house before organizing a whole bunch of stuff with your family and getting buy-in from all the stakeholders.
 It’s not about the house.

 The sales model only handles the solution choice/buying portion of the complete Buying Decision Path targeting those you believe have a probable ‘need’ – the low hanging fruit – and have completed their journey to Buyer Readiness.
 But this is merely a fraction of those who will eventually buy.